Miltonly/Streets/Conway Court

 Which schools serve Conway Court?

-Public elementary students attend E.W.
-Foster Public School or W.I.
-Dick Middle School, both walkable; Catholic elementary students go to Our Lady of Fatima or Guardian Angels.
-Secondary catchment is Milton District High School for public and Bishop P.F.
-Reding for Catholic.
+Public elementary draws to E.W.
+Foster Public School on the street itself and W.I.
+Dick Middle School; Catholic elementary is Our Lady of Fatima.
+Secondary catchment is Milton District High School and Bishop P.F.
+Reding Catholic Secondary.

 How far is Conway Court from Toronto?

-The drive to Milton GO Station takes about six minutes, and the train to Union Station runs around 60 minutes.
-Total door-to-door commute is typically under 70 minutes.
+The drive to Milton GO Station takes six minutes, and the train to Union runs about 66 minutes door-to-door.
+Driving to downtown Toronto takes roughly an hour without heavy traffic.

 Who is Conway Court a good fit for?